exercism/red/README.md

 * We want to [complete basic concepts](https://github.com/exercism/red/issues/37).
 * You also can always add a new practice exercise.
-* Walk through the track, proofread any docs, [report problems](https://github.com/exercism/red/issues/new), or just [give us](https://github.com/exercism/red/issues/new) any suggestions ant thoughts you have on your mind.
+* Walk through the track, proofread any docs, [report problems](https://github.com/exercism/red/issues/new), or just [give us](https://github.com/exercism/red/issues/new) any suggestions and thoughts you have on your mind.

 There is also some interesting general info about Exercism, but remember it's a legacy documentation and can be outdated and [official docs](https://exercism.org/docs) always take precedence: